-Lynne Dawson is the RNCM’s Head of the School of Vocal Studies and has been one of Britain’s best-loved and respected sopranos for more than 30 years.
+Lynne Dawson is the RNCM’s Head of the School of Vocal Studies and Opera and has been one of Britain’s best-loved and respected sopranos for more than 30 years.
 Before becoming a singer, she trained as a translator and interpreter and spent several years in industry before studying at the Guildhall School of Music and Drama.

 She was very fortunate to work with many conductors and ensembles at the forefront of the Historical Performance movement, including the Deller Consort, the Hilliard Ensemble, John Eliot Gardiner, Roger Norrington, Christopher Hogwood, Trevor Pinnock, and with them made many recordings for most of the major labels.

 Her career then developed to encompass opera and to sing concerts and make recordings at the highest international level.
 She has worked with all the major British Orchestras and abroad with orchestras such as the Leipzigewandhaus, the Concertgebouw, San Francisco Symphony, La Scala Milan, Chicago Symphony and Berlin Symphony over many years, in addition to chamber orchestras all over the world.

 Her recordings now number more than 80 and include many roles by Handel and Mozart, as well as solo discs of English song and French song and a recent disc of lieder.